Hungarian cuisine: General features

 Other characteristics of Hungarian cuisine are the soups, casseroles, desserts, and pastries and stuffed crêpes (palacsinta), with fierce rivalries between regional variations on the same dish (such as the Hungarian hot fish soup called fisherman's soup or halászlé, cooked differently on the banks of Hungary's two main rivers: the Danube and the Tisza), palacsinta (pancakes served flambéed in dark chocolate sauce filled with ground walnuts) and Dobos cake (layered sponge cake, with chocolate buttercream filling and topped with a thin layer of crunchy caramel).

 Two elements of Hungarian cuisine that impress foreigners are the various vegetable stews called főzelék as well as cold fruit soups, such as cold sour cherry soup (hideg meggyleves).

 Hungarian cuisine uses a large variety of cheeses, but the most common are túró (a type of crumbly quark), cream cheeses, picante ewe-cheese (juhtúró), the most common Hungarian cheeses like Karaván, Pannonia cheese, Pálpusztai, Emmentaler, Edam and Trappista.

 There are many smoked pork products.
 Many dishes get their character from the smoky taste of one or more of these ingredients.
 A variety of Hungarian smoked sausages, smoked ham, and smoked lard are also consumed without further preparation.
 These are accompanied with bread and fresh vegetables, are often called 'cold dish', and mainly consumed for breakfast or dinner, but sometimes offered as starter in restaurants.

 Freshwater fish dishes are very common.
 In addition to the popular fisherman's soup, frying fish on reeds, making káposzta (csíkos káposzta) or even kolbász out of it also used to be popular.

 Pickled (fermented) vegetables are often used.
 The most common is savanyú káposzta (lit: sour-cabbage, sauerkraut) and soured peppers, gherkins, but a mix of cauliflower, green tomatoes, baby water melon, and other vegetables is also frequent.
 These are traditionally consumed in the winter and often were the main source of vitamin-C throughout the cold months of winter.
 Some seasonal, hearty dishes such as töltött káposzta, húsos káposzta and korhelyleves are based on savanyú káposzta.
 Classic Hungarian restaurants often offer some variations as side dish, a refreshing complement to heavy dishes.

+Romani people in Hungary have their own way of cooking of Hungarian dishes.
+Bodag is a Romani flatbread accompanied by stuffed cabbage and lecsó.
+In certain regions in Hungary, bodag is referred to as vakáro, vakarcs, or gypsy bread.
+Romani variations of Hungarian dishes include cigánypecsenye, cigánykáposzta and cigánytúró.